vilijur/vilijur/README.md

 # vilijur
 mainly a blender artist, but i do dabble in code here and there. most repositories are for hacks for games I planned to make but it turns out i was too stupid to do.
-Oops.
+Oops. if you wanna see that list, look [here](https://github.com/vilijur/poor-translation-projects).